Villiger at St Josephs University

 Speed is fine as long as I can actually hear and comprehend what you are saying.
 I have not had to let someone know that I cannot understand them, but will if need be.

-If you have more specific questions, please feel free to ask me before the round.
+If you have any questions, please feel free to ask me before the round.

 Benjamin Morbeck